SAIC-MONTREAL/SAGE/README.md

 python $SMARTHOME_ROOT/bin/generate_multiuser_memory.py --save_dir SAVE_DIRECTORY --num_instructions_to_generate 150 --num_users 2
 ```

-This script will use `GPT-3` to generate `instructions` for each user.
-These instructions are saved under seperate folders, one for each user.
+This script will use `GPT-4` to generate `instructions` for each user.
+These instructions are saved under separate folders, one for each user.
 Each instruction is a dictionary as follows:

 ```json
 {